 Can I share my Award or the outcome with media, or go to them during the arbitration process?

 In simple terms, the Rules of the scheme include a confidentiality clause at Rule 6.
 Arbitration is a legal process, the rules which you and the other party have entered in to (in your case, voluntarily) state that the matter must be treated as confidential, and if that confidentiality is breached then the ABTA Member / travel company / Hunt ADR could seek legal remedy.
 The rules are governed by the Arbitration Act 1996, and the Act itself is silent on confidentiality.
-However, this narrative from leading law firm – Bird & Bird – Confidentiality arbitration and UK law – is very useful if you are considering making the award available publicly.
-The very final paragraph of the advice from Bird & Bird is probably of most relevance on this occasion (read with the rest of the guidance, not in isolation).
+However, you should exercise caution if you are considering making the contents of an award or your case public.

 Ultimately, you enter in to this process subject to the Rules and if you prefer to run the complaint through the media, that is inconsistent with the arbitration process you and the other party have agreed to enter in to.
 If the media report your case before the arbitration is completed then any arbitrator appointed may see the coverage and possibly, as a result, could not take on the appointment as it could prejudice their view and the arbitration process.